amphitheatre-app/docs/content/getting-started/initialize.md

 +++
-title = "Initialize Amphitheatre in your local environment" description = "Fetch the Dapr sidecar binaries and install them locally using dapr init" weight = 2
+title = "WIP: Initialize Amphitheatre in your infrastructure" description = "Configure your local environment or remote Kubernetes cluster" weight = 2

 [extra.sidebar]